 Tips For Buying Items Cheaply To Fill Bags

-Check the clearance section after any holiday.
+- Check the clearance section after any holiday.
 Might require a little planning, but totally worth it and even cheaper than just buying things from the Dollar Store.
-My son’s birthday is in April, and I had bought clearance Valentine’s Day prizes for 70% off after the holiday.
-I was able to purchase sets of 15 bubbles and little skateboards for under $3!

-I found that CANVA is amazing!
+Canva is amazing!
 You could design free party invites, create tags and your own custom thank you notes.
-Here is a screenshot of a new mustache design I just customized as a thank you tag.
+Here is a screenshot of a new mustache design I just customized as a thank-you tag.
 Even if you don’t have design experience, you will be able to figure this site out.

-Recently I started exploring using Canva.com on my laptop, instead of phone or tablet.
-I can’t believe that it is a FREE design tool.
-As a DIY girl, I am ALWAYS looking for inexpensive and FREE!
-You can upgrade to the paid version to really unlock more designs.
-If you haven’t ever checked out this site, you really need to.
+You can always upgrade to the paid version to really unlock more designs.
+If you haven’t checked out this site, you need to.